SpectrumLib/Dependencies/Managed/README.md

 ## SharpVk

 SharpVk is available in source as a .Net Standard 2.0 library.
-The following changes were made before building the library:
+The following steps were used to build the library:

 1. Removed all projects from the solution, except for SharpVk.
 2. Retargeted SharpVk to .Net Standard 2.1, and platform x64.
 3. Remove Nuget package reference to the ValueTuple library.
-4. Update the CompilerServices library to the latest version.
-5. Built the Release version for use as the official library reference.
+4. Built the Release version for use as the official library reference.
-6. Copy the SharpVK library as the dependency library.
+5. Copy the SharpVK library as the dependency library.

 The current SharpVK version is from master branch commit `ae5216d`.
 The CompilerServices.Unsafe library is not required, as it is included in the .NET Core 3 runtime.